 Justice Department spokesman declined to comment on the story upon being contacted by Reuters.
 S&P did not immediately respond to phone calls seeking comment outside regular U.S. business hours.

-It was unclear whether the Justice Department investigation also involves the other two ratings agencies, Moody's and Fimalac SA's Fitch, or only S&P, the newspaper said.
+It was unclear whether the Justice Department investigation also involves the other two ratings agencies, Moody's Corp and Fimalac SA's Fitch, or only S&P, the newspaper said.

-The paper quoted Ed Sweeney, a spokesman for S&P, saying in an e-mail that the agency had received several requests from different government agencies over the last few years and that it was cooperating with these requests.
+The paper quoted Ed Sweeney, a spokesman for S&P, in an e-mail that the agency had received several requests from different government agencies over the last few years and that it was cooperating with these requests.

 The Times said that despite the outcry over the ratings agencies' failures in the financial crisis, investors still rely heavily on ratings from the three main agencies for their purchases of sovereign and corporate debt, as well as other complex financial products.